Sponsored by EDAXSep 23 2015

 Duplex steels have a two-phase microstructure made up of austenite and ferrite.
-They also have better toughness than ferritic stainless alloys, and double the strength of both austenitic and ferritic stainless steels.
+They also have better toughness than ferritic stainless alloys, and double the strength of both austenitic and ferritic stainless sheets of steel.
 Their corrosion resistance behavior is similar to that of common austenitic stainless grades.

-TEAM™ Pegasus is the ideal tool to be paired with EDS-EBSD for the characterization of the duplex steel’s microstructure and for measuring phase fractions present to establish if a particular alloy and heat treatment method produces a useful duplex steel product.
-TEAM stands for Texture and Elemental Analytical Microscopy and involves two methods operating together for better characterization.
+Pegasus is the ideal tool to be paired with EDS-EBSD for the characterization of the duplex steel’s microstructure and for measuring phase fractions present to establish if a particular alloy and heat treatment method produce a useful duplex steel product.

-A TEAM™ Pegasus project was created for data collection.
+A Pegasus project was created for data collection.
 Austenite (face-centered cubic), Ferrite (body-centered cubic), and sigma (tetragonal) structures were chosen.
 Figure 1 shows the representative patterns.
-The 3-Click workflow in TEAM™ was applied for imaging the area of interest, gathering the collective EDS-EBSD dataset and reviewing the data.
+The APEXTM Software was used to image the area of interest, gathering the collective EDS-EBSD dataset and reviewing the data.

 Figure 1.
 EBSD patterns from the a) ferrite, b) austenite, and c) sigma phases

-While gathering a simultaneous TEAM™ map, a key smart feature is the EBSD camera’s auto-optimization, which is content sensitive.
+While gathering a simultaneous APEX™ map, a key smart feature is the EBSD camera’s auto-optimization, which is content-sensitive.
 While acquiring point analysis data, EBSD patterns are improved for low noise and high resolution, and EDS spectra are collected for quantitative analysis.

-Figure 3.
-Blended EDS maps for samples heat treated at a) 800°C, b) 900°C, and c)1000°C where molybdenum is colored red, chromium is colored blue, and iron is colored green.
+Figure 2.
+Blended EDS maps for samples heat-treated at a) 800°C, b) 900°C, and c)1000°C where molybdenum is colored red, chromium is colored blue, and iron is colored green.

-These maps can be compared against the EBSD structural phase maps depicted in Figure 4.
+These maps can be compared to the EBSD structural phase maps depicted in Figure 3.
 In these maps, the colored phase data is yet again integrated with the greyscale EBSD image quality contrast to show the grain structure inside each phase.

-Figure 4.
-Colored phase maps combined with grey scale EBSD image quality for samples heat treated at a) 800°C, b) 900°C, and c)1000°C where ferrite is colored blue, austenite is colored red and sigma is colored yellow.
+Figure 3.
+Colored phase maps combined with greyscale EBSD image quality for samples heat-treated at a) 800°C, b) 900°C, and c)1000°C where ferrite is colored blue, austenite is colored red, and sigma is colored yellow.